pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 {{% /choosable %}}

-Note that the `BucketObject` also includes the Pulumi resource _option_ [`dependsOn`](/docs/concepts/options/dependson/).
+The `BucketObject` includes the Pulumi resource _option_ [`dependsOn`](/docs/concepts/options/dependson/).
 This setting tells Pulumi that the `BucketObject` relies indirectly on the `BucketPublicAccessBlock`, which is responsible for enabling public access to its contents.
-If you omitted this setting, the attempt to grant `public-read` access to `index.html` would fail, as all S3 buckets and their objects are blocked from public access by default.

-Finally, at the end of the program, export the resulting bucket’s endpoint URL so you can browse to it easily:
+At the end of the program, export the resulting bucket’s endpoint URL:

 {{% choosable language javascript %}}